envoyproxy/learnenvoy/_articles/circuit-breaking.md

 ## Configuring circuit breaking

-Envoy provides simple configuration r of circuit breaking.
+Envoy provides simple configuration for circuit breaking.
 Consider the specifics of your system as you set up circuit breaking.

 Circuit breaking is specified as part of a Cluster (a group of similar upstream